Last Updated on

 I’m really sorry vegans as Belgrade isn’t the easiest place to be vegan.
 I’ve included a few vegan dishes/restaurants that you can find in Belgrade and where to find them, however for more information, please read this vegan guide to Belgrade written by a Serbian woman.

-Thank you to Danijela from Hostel Bongo for sending me on this food scavenger hunt and Svetlana for these amazing food recommendations, which kept me very well fed during my time in Belgrade.
+Thank you to Danijela from my hostel for sending me on this food scavenger hunt and Svetlana for these amazing food recommendations, which kept me very well fed during my time in Belgrade.
 Belgrade is constantly changing, so I’m happy to update this guide if you have any additional recommendations for where to eat in Belgrade Serbia or where to drink coffee in Belgrade.

 Where to eat in Belgrade, Serbia